|

 approach help preserve ionizer performance and reduces the

 likelihood of staining and discoloration.
-If problems
+Several

 arise, refer to the Pool